Health Tips

 When is the best time to detoxify your liver?

-Bloating, weight gain, digestion difficulties… are you feeling the effects of your overeating?
-It's time to detoxify your liver using detox gummies or desmodium ampoules.
-Certain periods are more favorable than others for this type of treatment.
-We will explain everything to you !
+Bloating, weight gain, digestive problems... are you feeling the effects of overeating?
+It's time to detoxify your liver with detox gummies or desmodium ampoules.
+Some times of year are better than others for this type of treatment.
+We explain everything!

 Read the article

 It is at the heart of our existence and monopolizes most of our energy: digestion therefore deserves to be taken seriously!
-We owe it the assimilation of essential nutrients as well as the evacuation of waste and toxins.
-Digestion involves a set of organs which structure a long process during which food will undergo numerous transformations.
+We owe it to digestion for the assimilation of essential nutrients and the elimination of waste and toxins.
+Digestion involves a set of organs that structure a long process during which food undergoes numerous transformations.
 Here are five tips for better digestion...

 Read the article